 - 1. Uninstall any previously installed Viz Arc versions. - 2.
 Run the installer.
-Depending on the target system, you might need to install the required prerequisites.

-The Windows Desktop runtime and Asp.Net Core runtime get installed silently when they are missing on the target machine
+Depending on the target system, you might need to install the required prerequisites which are the MS Visual C++ 2015-2022 Redist (X64), Windows Desktop runtime, Asp.Net Core runtime and the Codemeter Runtime Kit.